Blue-Bag/ansible-role-firewall/README.md

 One useful method is to compile a list of all of your web servers and adding them to the Allow list for your databases for example.
 This particularly useful for setting up a private network and granting access to load balancers etc
 You can specify a group in your inventory to be used a set to be added to the AllowList

-`firewall_whitelistgroup: "remote"` - select a host group from your inventory The Allow list is built up from a set of lists.
+`firewall_allowlistgroup: "remote"` - select a host group from your inventory The Allow list is built up from a set of lists.

 You can also provide a specific list just for the chains that may be less 'trusted' than the trusted AccessList